oneiric/vld/README.txt

      the Visual C++ installer and install them.
 If you are not sure whether you installed the CRT sources when you installed Visual C++, check to see if dbgint.h exists in the CRT\src subdirectory of your Visual C++ installation directory.
-If those files are missing, or you don't have a CRT\src directory, then chances are you need to re-install Visual C++ with the CRT sources selected.
+If that file is missing, or you don't have a CRT\src directory, then chances are you need to re-install Visual C++ with the CRT sources selected.

   5) Make sure that your Visual C++ installation's CRT\src subdirectory is in the include search path.
 Refer to step 3 for instructions on how to